 To achieve the wild Cordyceps quality requires a much more complex approach, involving the replication of the wild Cordyceps growth conditions between several part-spore cultures to achieve the full Cordyceps DNA sequence.
 This approach was so unique it was issued the only patent ever granted for the hybridization of mushrooms!

-Even after we had developed these bio-identical cultures though, which were 100% Cordyceps sinensis in every way, there was still a problem: The Cordyceps being grown in cultivation was still not as potent as the wild collected Cordyceps.
-To try and resolve this problem, Aloha Medicinals scientists undertook an expedition into the heartland of wild Cordyceps habitat, central Tibet.
-In May and June of 2006 Aloha Medicinals conducted one of the most comprehensive scientific research expeditions ever undertaken in the mountains of Tibet to study the natural growth parameters of wild Cordyceps.
+Even after we had developed these bio-identical cultures though, which were 100% Cordyceps in every way, there was still a problem: The Cordyceps being grown in cultivation was still not as potent as the wild collected Cordyceps.
+To try and resolve this problem, Aloha Medicinals scientists in 2006 undertook an expedition to central Tibet, the heartland of wild Cordyceps habitat.
+The scientific research expedition to studied the natural growth parameters of wild Cordyceps.
 Working with the local nomad people, we identified several hundred Cordyceps specimens growing directly from the ground.
 We carefully measured all the growth conditions there, such as pH, soil and air temperature and composition, moisture content in the air and soil, the other micro-organisms found in the area, air pressure and virtually everything else that could be measured, we did.

 We brought this information back to the lab, and developed entirely new methods of cultivation, which have resulted in Cordyceps bio-identical in it’s analytical signature.
 Bringing the latest of 21st century American biotechnology to this field has resulted in a quantum leap in Cordyceps cultivation, reducing the cost and increasing the quality of cultivated Cordyceps.
 These cultivation methods involved building special growing chambers where the oxygen is held at 50% of the normal atmospheric oxygen.
 This replicates the conditions found during the growing season in Nepal and Tibet.
 This Low Temperature, Low Oxygen growth is also patented.
 Aloha Medicinals is the only company in the world that grows Cordyceps using these patented techniques.